.

 After an amazing 5 year run, both Erin and Kristen decided to close Ginger Root and began their individual home businesses as they both prepared for expanding their families.
 Kristen immediately rebranded as RETHINK Tailoring so she could prioritize her upcycling projects.
 The projects with the tight deadlines (bridesmaids dresses and suits that were left to the last minute) always took priority over the items with flexible timelines (aka family heirlooms, revamps of old pieces) and before she knew it, the passion projects were only a tiny part of the rack.

 After her daughter was born in 2015, Kristen took a pause from tailoring to invent a concept she dreamt about for years: resizable baby clothing.
 She was shocked it didn’t already exist!
 After a very fun and challenging process, Kristen invented and started producing a dress that fit from 3 months through 4 years (or longer).
 Ginger Bean Clothing was officially born.
 Kristen moved back home to Minnesota with her family in April 2017.
-She continued work on Ginger Bean, and her son was born in early 2018.
+She continued work on Ginger Bean, and her youngest child was born in early 2018.

 During early summer of 2019 Kristen took a pause from sewing to spend time with the kiddos and think about her next steps.
 She realized it was time to reboot RETHINK, in Minneapolis, but this time with a storefront where she could teach.
 Kristen began taking on clients out of her home studio in September of 2019 as she prepared for the buildout of the new studio at 3449 Bloomington Ave in the Powderhorn neighborhood in Minneapolis.